Simply LaKita

 Begin the full recipe by hard boiling the eggs and using a box grater to grate each egg into a medium size mixing bowl.
 Set aside.

-ingredients to make tuna salad in a glass mixing bowl
+Overhead view of ingredients to make tuna salad added to glass mixing bowl.

-finished tuna salad in a large glass mixing bowl
+Overhead view of tuna salad ingredients combined in glass mixing bowl with spatula.

 Southern-Style Tuna Salad